a0s21en5/C-Sharp-Bootcamp/README.md

 > **Note:** Every C# statement ends with a semicolon ;.

 > **Note:** C# is case-sensitive: "MyClass" and "myclass" has different meaning.

+# **Class**
+class is a template or blueprint that defines by user in which we define the properties & behaviour of objects.